wavefrontHQ/docs/pages/doc/trace_data_details.md

 ![tracing overview RED metrics](images/tracing_overview_RED_metrics.png)

 **Note:** A service page also displays RED metrics that are collected and sent by the [framework SDKs](wavefront_sdks.html#sdks-that-instrument-frameworks).
 These SDKs report the RED metrics directly from the instrumented framework APIs, instead of deriving them from the reported spans.
 (Other metrics and histograms might be sent as well.)

 ### RED Metric Counters and Histograms

 The types of RED metrics that we show in the [predefined charts](#predefined-charts) are rates and 95th percentile distributions.
 These metrics are themselves based on underlying counters and histograms that Wavefront automatically derives from spans.
 You can use these underlying counters and histograms in [RED metrics queries](#red-metrics-queries-for-charts-and-alerts), for example, to create alerts on trace data.

-Wavefront constructs the names of the underlying counters and histograms as shown in the tables below.
+Wavefront constructs the names of the underlying counters and histograms as shown in the table below.
 The name components `<application>`, `<service>`, and `<operationName>` are string values that Wavefront obtains from the spans on which the metrics are derived.
 If necessary, Wavefront modifies these strings to comply with the Wavefront [metric name format](wavefront_data_format.html#wavefront-data-format-fields).
 Wavefront also associates each metric with point tags `application`, `service`, and `operationName`, and assigns the corresponding span tag values to these point tags.
 The span tag values are used without modification.

 {% include warning.html content="Do not configure the Wavefront proxy to add prefixes to metric names.
 Doing so will change the names of the RED metric counters and histograms, and prevent these metrics from appearing in the Wavefront UI, e.g., in [predefined charts](#predefined-charts)." %}